Стратегии на образователната и научната политика

 Proceeding from the perspective of Raisch and Krakowski (2021), it should be indicated that there is a difference between cooperation and collaboration in the human-robots interaction context (Kolbeinsson, Lagerstedt, and Lindblom, 2019 pp. 448 – 471).
 In the case, where the human and robots cooperate, the authors state that the participants in the work process are independently conducting tasks in a particular sequence towards shared goals.
 On the other hand, the collaboration between humans and robots is based on a sequence of actions, which are performed jointly by the participants towards a shared goal (Kolbeinsson, Lagerstedt and Lindblom 2019, pp. 448 – 471).
 This distinction between human-robot cooperation and collaboration plays an essential role in the context of human-robot interaction and in the way how the robots, such as smart technologies and AI, enlarge their knowledge about human actions and behaviour.
 Furthermore, this distinction could be seen as a major milestone within the human-robot relationship, because collaborating with humans the robots and the smart technologies have to achieve such an interaction level, which is similar to the one between two humans.

 Similarly, to the theories about human-robot collaboration and cooperation expressed by Kolbeinsson, et al. (2019), Sowa, K. et al. (2021) and other authors, Fui-Hoon Nah et al. (2023) also support the idea that human-centered AI (HCAI) collaboration would not result into a human replacement by AI, but it would lead more to the situation where AI supplements the humans.
-A major factor in this HCAI collaboration is the so-called AI literacy, which requires a large number of competencies possessed by the users and humans in order to be able to eciently and ethically use, communicate with and collaborate with the AI technology (Fui-Hoon Nah, et al. 2023, pp. 277 – 304) (Long and Magerko 2020, pp. 1 – 16; Ng, et al. 2021; Fast and Horvitz 2017).
+A major factor in this HCAI collaboration is the so-called AI literacy, which requires a large number of competencies possessed by the users and humans in order to be able to efficiently and ethically use, communicate with and collaborate with the AI technology (Fui-Hoon Nah, et al. 2023, pp. 277 – 304) (Long and Magerko 2020, pp. 1 – 16; Ng, et al. 2021; Fast and Horvitz 2017).
 In the research paper of Fui-Hoon Nah et.al.
 (2023), the authors point out also some of the major challenges that industries could face by implementing the HCAI collaboration model and generative AI.
 Some of these challenges associated with the economy are related to the labour market issues caused by the implementation of generative AI and the HCAI collaboration model.
 It is expected that AI will reshape the labour market in various industries, and it will lead to job losses for workers, especially for the job types, which will become redundant due to AI implementation (Zarifhonarvar 2024, pp. 100 – 116; Pavlik 2023, pp. 84 – 93).
 According to Zarifhonarvar (2023), the implementation of generative AI services will have a short-term and long-term impact on the labour market (Zarifhonarvar 2024, pp. 100 – 116).

 – In the short-run, the implementation of generative AI services could initially go either way.
 From one point of view, the generative AI would probably result in the fully automation of some job activities and processes, which are suitable to be conducted by smart technologies, which would then lead to a decline in demand for some specific jobs and labour types.
 From another point of view, the introduction of generative AI could lead to economic growth, which could then introduce new types of jobs on the labour market and so, increase the demand for specific types of labour.
-All in all, the effects of the implementation of generative AI services would
+All in all, the effects of the implementation of generative AI services would depend in short-run on the technological advancement, on the adoption rate of the technology and on the rate of reskilling the workers.

 Figure 2.
 Impact of generative AI over the labour market in short-run and long-run